 Understanding Simon Property Group's Unusual Options Activity

-On Monday, shares of Simon Property Group (NYSE:SPG) saw unusual options activity.
-After the option alert, the stock price moved down to $116.84.
+Shares of Simon Property Group (NYSE:SPG) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $124.72.

 - Trade Type: CALL